rqm5/DCAFPilotCalMining/README.md

 ```

-usage: parser.py [-h] [--fin FDATAFRAME] [--schema FSCHEMA]

-Parse some dataframe.

-optional arguments:
-  -h, --help        show this help message and exit
-  --fin FDATAFRAME  input dataframe file
-  --schema FSCHEMA  input schema file
+DESCRIPTION
 This is a parser with:
 input:
 a csv/csv.gz data file dumped from ORACLE DB. (dump file contains extra spaces, newlines, etc.)
 a schema file
 output:
 a list of dictionaries, each of which represents the parsed result of each data example against the schema
+a csv file with schema as columns, dictionaries as rows, and TAB as deliminator within each row.

 it is a stand-alone python script, and run by
-    python parser.py --fin=cms_conf.csv.gz --schema=schema
+python parser.py --fin=cms_conf.csv.gz --schema=schema -fout=cms_conf_parsed.csv
 Its options allow us to specify input data file, input schema file.
 e.g.
 For CMS calendar data, the schema file is:
 CONF_ID                        NOT NULL NUMBER
 PRES_ID                        NOT NULL NUMBER
 CONF_NAME                               VARCHAR2(1024)
 CONF_NAME_SHORT                         VARCHAR2(100)
 CONF_START                              DATE
 CONF_CATEGORY                           VARCHAR2(8)
 CONF_DESCRIPTION_CATEGORY               VARCHAR2(1024)
 CONF_CITY                               VARCHAR2(1024)
 COUNTRY                                 VARCHAR2(1024)
 CONF_WEB                                VARCHAR2(1024)
 PRES_TITLE                              VARCHAR2(1024)
 PRES_CATEGORY                           VARCHAR2(8)
 PRES_DESCRIPTION_CATEGORY               VARCHAR2(1024)

 we may re-use it later in other program via import statement.

 ```

 FUNCTIONS